scottenriquez/infracost-cdk-pipeline/README.md

 - [An Infracost API key](https://www.infracost.io/docs/)
 - [Source code](https://github.com/scottenriquez/infracost-cdk-pipeline)

-Rather than installing Node.js, CDK, Terraform, and all other dependencies on your local machine, you can alternatively create a [Cloud9 IDE](https://aws.amazon.com/cloud9/) with these pre-installed via the Console or with CloudFormation:
+Rather than installing Node.js, CDK, Terraform, and all other dependencies on your local machine, you can alternatively create a [Cloud9 IDE](https://aws.amazon.com/cloud9/) with these pre-installed via the Console or with a CloudFormation template:
 ```yaml
 Resources:
   rCloud9Environment: